RavenPCenter/jiefangcheng/README.md

-# A software that can solve equations, is constantly being updated, and the code is public (C++)
+# A software that can solve equations, and the code is public (C++)
+Updates have been stopped

 A software that can solve equations, is constantly being updated, and the code is public (C++)